vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 To download plugins you will use the `tanzu plugin download-bundle` command and specify the different plugin groups or plugins relevant to your environment.

-This command will download the plugin bundle containing specified plugins and the plugin versions specified in the plugin group definition.
+This command will download the plugin bundle containing the specified plugin versions as well as the plugin versions specified in the plugin group definition.
 The bundle will also include the plugin group definition itself if specified, so that it can be used for plugin installation by users.

 Note that the latest version of the `vmware-tanzucli/essentials` plugin group and the plugin versions it contains will automatically be included in any plugin